Henrietta Lacks' estate sues company over use of her cells

 Among the lawyers for the family's estate is Ben Crump, a Florida-based civil rights attorney.
 Crump rose to national prominence in recent years for representing the families of Trayvon Martin, Michael Brown, Breonna Taylor and George Floyd -- Black people whose deaths at the hands of police and vigilantes helped revitalize a national movement toward police reform and racial justice.

-Johns Hopkins says it reviewed its interactions with Lacks and her family over more than 50 years after the 2010 publication Rebecca Skloot's book.
+Johns Hopkins Medicine says it reviewed its interactions with Lacks and her family over more than 50 years after the 2010 publication Rebecca Skloot's book.
+It says it "has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line," but it has acknowledged an ethical responsibility.